Close

 (He/Him/El)

 Hello!
-My name is Victor Hernandez Bustos and I'm an incoming third year here at SDSU.
-I'm a Business Marketing major .
-I also have the privilege of being one of the oldest grandchildren in my family and the first in their family to attend college and strive for a bachelor's degree.
+My name is Victor Hernandez Bustos and I'm a 4th year here at SDSU.
+I'm a Business Marketing major with a minor in Chicano/a Studies.
+With such privilege of being one of the oldest grandchildren in my family and the first to attend college, striving for a bachelor's degree.
 Some of my hobbies include dancing, jewelry making, and being outdoors surrounded by nature.
-I also serve as one of the current Co-vice Chair for M.E.Ch.A (Movimiento Estudiantil Chicanx de Aztlán) of SDSU.
+With the position of Peer navigator, I provide guided tours through our space, work the front desk, and table around campus.
+I also serve as this year’s facilitator for the LRC’s recurring program, Jotería Sin Fronteras, a space centered around the intersecting identities of Latinx Students who identify as 2SLGBTQIA+.
+Lastly, I have the honor of spearheading the Latinx Resource Center Archival Project, which has become a way for our center to hold our historical journey close.
 Here I've met some of my bestest friends and initialed my love for grass-root activism.
 My dream job is to work locally near/ on the border of Tijuana.
-Working for a non-profit which helps aslyum seekers reaching it to full citizenship.
-Overall, I am looking forward to strengthening our comunidad and excited to create meaningful relationships with others!
+Working for a non-profit which helps asylum seekers reaching it to full citizenship.
+With dreams of soon entering a masters program to become an ethic studies professor Overall, I am looking forward to strengthening our comunidad and excited to create meaningful relationships with others!
+This space is made by students, for students — with the most supportive staff members ready to greet you at the front desk!